idx-academy/spa-orders/README.md

 ### Pull requests

-- Use `git rebase` to merge brances locally.
+- Use `git rebase` to merge branches locally.
 - Use `Squash and merge` option to merge PR into develop

 ### Main branches